devonzuegel/clarity/README.md

 ### Tests ###

 Unit and integration test files are named `module-name.ut.ts` and `module-name.it.ts`, respectively.
 They are co-located with the module they test.
 For instance, utilities for formatting dates can be found in `utils/date`, and the unit tests that exercise these helpers are in `utils/date.ut`.
+Mocks are defined in files named `module-name.mock.ts`.

 Functional tests and corresponding test helpers can be found in `test/functional`.
 At some point, I'd like to consolidate these into the same naming convention as the unit and integration tests, by having them in `module-name.ft.ts`, but NightmareJS was flakey as hell and it wasn't worth the effort at the time.
 Someday...